-Is your lab ready for high-sensitivity troponin I?
+Is your lab ready to implement high-sensitivity troponin I testing?
 The Fourth Universal Definition of Myocardial Infarction recommends high-sensitivity troponin assays for routine clinical use.
-Compared to standard (guideline-acceptable) cardiac troponin assays, high-sensitivity assays offer improved sensitivity and unparalleled precision at the low end of the measuring range.
-With the availability of high-sensitivity troponin I assays in the U.S., more laboratories have the ability to implement high-sensitivity troponin I. Join Dr. Allan Jaffe to learn about the latest recommendations and communication needed with your key clinical partners when transitioning to a high-sensitivity assay.
+Compared to standard (guideline-acceptable) cardiac troponin assays, high-sensitivity troponin assays offer improved sensitivity and unparalleled precision at the low end of the measuring range.
+With the availability of high-sensitivity troponin I assays in the U.S., more laboratories now have the opportunity to implement these assays in clinical practice.
+Join Dr. Allan Jaffe, a highly regarded researcher and advisor on using and interpreting troponin I results, to learn about the latest recommendations and communications labs need to have with key clinical partners when they transition to high-sensitivity troponin assays.

 What you will learn